 1) A first look makes the timeline of the day flow more smoothly….which means less stress!

 By opting to do a first look, we can take advantage of having the ability to do most of these portraits before the ceremony.
 Starting earlier also makes it less likely that things will get behind schedule later.
-After the bride and groom see each other during the first look, we can move into couples portraits, bridal party portraits, and family portraits all before the ceremony starts.
+After the couple sees each other during the first look, we can move into couples portraits, wedding party portraits, and family portraits all before the ceremony starts.
 This makes the portrait process much less rushed and stressful!

 Best of all, it means after the ceremony, you’ll be able to get to the reception sooner instead of taking photos.
 You’ll have time to actually enjoy cocktail hour, visit with guests, and enjoy the excitement of being married!